American Bullfrog Care Sheet

 (Although carnivorous as adults, American bullfrog tadpoles are actually herbivorous, eating algae and other aquatic plant material.
 Keep this in mind if you decide to raise your pet from the tadpole stage.)

-Adult American bullfrogs are well known for their voracious diet, and will eat just about anything they can fit in their mouth.
-However, they prefer live prey to pre-killed, as they are attracted to movement.
+Adult American bullfrogs are well known for their voracious diet, and will eat just about anything they can fit in their mouth, including other frogs.
+However, they prefer live prey, as they are attracted to movement.

 Food options for American bullfrogs: